BerkeleyAutomation/RobotToolChanger/README.md

 ## The tools
-For this case study we created 4 tools: camera, light, cutting, and moister sensor tool.
+For this case study we created 4 tools: camera, flashlight, trim, and moister sensor tool.
 For each tool we provide the CAD design, the electrical drawing, and the program to control it.

 A [raspberryPi zero w](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) is installed in each tool and is used as the main computing unit of the tool.